 As regards the required level of protection available in a third country, the High Court assessed the ratification of the 1951 Refugee Convention in Ibrahimi and Abasi, although the case concerned a Dublin transfer to Hungary.
 The applicants complained that their transfer to Hungary would subject them to “chain refoulement” as the applicants would risk removal to Iran along a chain of unsafe States, including Serbia, Macedonia, Greece and Turkey.
 The Court found that Turkey ‘is considered to be an unsafe country’, inter alia since it retains discretion to provide asylum seekers with ‘limited residence but with a status short of refugee status.’

-The Immigration Rules set out a number of non-exhaustive criteria for establishing a connection between the individual applicant and a safe third country.
+The Immigration Rules relevant to claims in 2020 set out a number of non-exhaustive criteria for establishing a connection between the individual applicant and a safe third country.
 These include:

 - Time spent in the country;